Carlos J. Alfonso: Alfonso Architects

 Alfonso founded Alfonso Architects, Inc. in 1988 with his father, Carlos Ernesto Alfonso, brother Alberto Alfonso and friend Angel del Monte.
 Today Alfonso Architects employs approximately 45 people based out of Ybor City, Florida.
 Their office is located in an 1887 train depot that they restored for use in 1995.

 The firm won the Florida A.I.A.
 Firm of the Year Award in 2003.
 Recent projects recognized by the State of Florida AIA Design Awards program include design work for Streamsong Resort, Tampa International Airport Airside C, Nielsen Media Research Global Technology Center, The Frank and Carol Morsani Center, the University of South Florida Medical Office Building, Mission of St. Mary Chapel, the University of South Florida School of Psychology building, The Chihuly Collection at the Morean Arts Center and the Tampa Covenant Church.

-Today Alfonso serves as the firm's CEO and his brother Alberto Alfonso serves as the firm's president and lead designer.
+Alfonso is the firm's CEO and his brother Alberto Alfonso is president and lead designer.

 Alliant Partners

-In 2000, Alfonso founded Alliant Partners, LLC, a commercial real estate investment company, and presently serves as its CEO.
-Alliant Partners offers specialized services including property brokerage, schematic site design and planning, property permitting and entitlement, tenant representation, financial underwriting, project scheduling, selection and management of consultants, evaluation of contractor bids, contractor selection, contractor contract negotiations and project construction.
+In 2000, Alfonso founded Alliant Partners, LLC, a commercial real estate investment company, and is its CEO.
+Alliant Partners offers services including property brokerage, schematic site design and planning, property permitting and entitlement, tenant representation, financial underwriting, project scheduling, selection and management of consultants, evaluation of contractor bids, contractor selection, contractor contract negotiations and project construction.

 With Alliant, Alfonso has developed properties for entities such as CVS Corporation (formerly Eckerds), Walgreens, Publix, The Home Depot, New York Sports Club, Astoria Federal Savings & Loan, Circuit City, Starbucks Coffee, AT&T Mobility, Mosaic Company, Masonite Door Company, UF Health & Shands, among others.